 When you’re counting something specific in Japanese, you have to add counters to the end of the number.
 For example, you might use the counter mai (kanji: 枚, hiragana: まい) to count thin, flat objects such as pieces of paper or photographs.

 You would use satsu (kanji: 冊, hiragana: さつ) to count books, and hon/pon/bon (kanji: 本, hiragana: ほん/ ぽん/ぼん) to count long, thin objects like pens or pencils.
 In context, you might say:

 - English: Please get out two pieces of paper.

 - Romaji: Toshokan ni hon o san-satsu torimasu.

 - English: (I am/you are/he or she is) taking three books at the library.

 For a visual reminder of Japanese numbers, check out the helpful infographic below.

 Print this chart to make flashcards to study at home, or save it to your phone and quiz yourself when you have some free time.
-Once you master Japanese numbers, you can move on to other important basics, such as Japanese honorifics (name suffixes to respectfully address others).
+Once you master Japanese numbers and counting in Japanese, you can move on to other important basics, such as Japanese honorifics (name suffixes to respectfully address others).

 Best of luck on your Japanese learning journey!